mdavidson9/docs.balsamiq.com/content/mybalsamiq/tos.md

 ### Who Can See My Credit Card Number?

 No-one at Balsamiq.
-We use the very trustworthy and secure [Pin Payments](https://pinpayments.com/) payment service.
-Read about their security measures on the [Pin Payments Terms and Conditions](https://pin.net.au/terms) (in short, they encrypt your credit card info).
+We use the very trustworthy and secure [Pin Payments](https://pinpayments.com/) and [Stripe](https://stripe.com) payment services.
+Read about their security measures on the [Pin Payments Terms and Conditions](https://pin.net.au/terms) and on the [Stripe Security Guide](https://stripe.com/help/security) (in short, they encrypt your credit card info).

-Once you sign up Pin Payments will charge your card each month.
-Both Pin Payments and Balsamiq are PCI-DSS compliant.
+Once you sign up Pin Payments or Stripe will charge your card each month.
+Pin Payments, Stripe and Balsamiq are all PCI-DSS compliant.
 Even though Balsamiq employees never see your credit card information, Balsamiq has an internal security policy to follow in case we accidentally come across a customer's credit card info.

 ### Our Commitment to Children's Privacy